Harbor Perk in Ashtabula roasts beans on-site three times a week for an extra-fresh cup of coffee.

 The cozy, laid-back atmosphere of The Winery at Spring Hill near Geneva enhances visitors’ sampling of 22 wines—from dry to semisweet—and specialty pizzas and Ohio cheese platters.

 More information: The Ohio Wine Producers Association (800) 227-6972; ohiowines.org

 5 Great Places to Sample Notable Wine

 1 Laurello Vineyards A small but worthwhile stop between some of the area’s larger wineries, this spot in Geneva serves smooth reds and homemade pizzas in a laid-back atmosphere.
 (440) 415-0661; laurellovineyards.com

 2 Chalet Debonne Vineyards Known for drawing a crowd in Madison, the sprawling grounds feature a winery with a tasting room, bar area and stage for musicians, plus an attached brewery.
 Winery tours by request.
 (440) 466-3485; debonne.com

 3 Markko Vineyard Arnie Esterer is one of the most well-established and respected vintners in the region, and the reason why is clear when you taste his wines in the low-key Conneaut tasting room.
 (440) 593-3197; markko.com

 4 South River Vineyard An 1892 white-steepled church in Geneva sells wine with names inspired by religion, like Karma, Exodus and Trinity.
-Be sure to bring your own snacks.
+Bring a picnic to eat in one of its pavilions.
 (440) 466-6676; southrivervineyard.com

 5 St. Joseph Vineyard Toast with Pinot Noir and Chardonnay in the winery’s Pinot Vista Tasting Room in Madison.
-The family-run vineyard has another tasting room in Thompson.
+An attached patio overlooks the vineyards and the lush Grand River Valley.
 (440) 298-3709; saintjosephvineyard.com